Meet the Team

 Mikayla Pirrone Cook

-Meet Mikayla Pirrone-Cook Support Worker Equine Therapy Background Certificate III in Individual Support (Disability) Student Mikayla Pirrone-Cook is a compassionate and enthusiastic support worker currently studying her Certificate III in Individual Support (Disability).
+Meet Mikayla Support Worker Equine Therapy Background Certificate III in Individual Support (Disability) Student Mikayla Pirrone-Cook is a compassionate and enthusiastic support worker currently studying her Certificate III in Individual Support (Disability).
 With 1.5 years of experience in the disability sector and a unique background in equine therapy, Mikayla brings creativity, empathy, and energy to every interaction.
 Her kind and approachable nature makes her a favourite among participants, especially children and young people.
 Mikayla is passionate about building meaningful connections and supporting individuals to achieve their goals through fun, engaging, and person-centred approaches.
 Combining practical skills with a natural warmth and passion for helping others, Mikayla is committed to making a positive difference every day.

 Support Worker